statelyai/xstate/.changeset/mean-pillows-move.md

 'xstate': patch
 ---

-Typegen types have been mostly removed internally.
+Typegen-based types for detecting missing implementations have been removed internally.